Carmezim/bg-react-port/README.md

 #### Getting it up and running

-1. `git clone git@bitbucket.org:lab19digital/authorslive.git && cd authorslive`
+1.`git clone git@bitbucket.org:lab19digital/authorslive.git && cd authorslive`

-2. `git fetch && git checkout bookgig-react`
+2.`git fetch && git checkout bookgig-react`

-3. `yarn install`
+3.`yarn install`

-4. `yarn start` and start developing :smiley:
+4.`yarn start` and start developing :smiley:

-5. To build just run `yarn build`
+5.To build simply run `yarn build`

 **Important Note**: the configuration is abstracted away.
 For now it may not be necessary